toy/FinderPatch/README.md

 - Shortcuts for labels
 - Open Terminal window here
 - Open selected files in TextMate passing dirs through [mate ruby gem](https://github.com/toy/mate) (will load only if TextMate can be found)
+- Open selected files with AppZapper or Disk Inventory X if they are present

 Puts patches on Finder icon